Multica Docs

 • Enter your email

-• Grab the verification code from the Resend email (or, if you haven't configured Resend, from the server container stdout — look for the [DEV] Verification code line)
+• Grab the verification code from your configured email backend (Resend or SMTP relay); if neither is configured, copy it from the server container stdout — look for the [DEV] Verification code line

 • Log in and create your first workspace